How years of privacy controversies finally caught up with Facebook

 [Facebook shares tank on slowing growth, wiping out billions in value]

-Facebook’s stock price proved resilient throughout these controversies -- aside from a dip after the Cambridge Analytica news -- even as Zuckerberg warned that addressing issues such as privacy and disinformation on the platform would involve costs for the company, such as the hiring of tens of thousands of new content reviewers.
+But Facebook long had a knack for navigating privacy controversies related to its collection of user data.
+Its stock price proved resilient throughout these controversies — aside from a dip after the Cambridge Analytica news — even as Zuckerberg warned that addressing issues such as privacy and disinformation on the platform would involve costs for the company, such as the hiring of tens of thousands of new content reviewers.
 That three-year winning streak reversed abruptly after Wednesday’s earnings call, which appeared to crystallize several long-standing concerns.

 “The impact of data privacy and GDPR seems to have had a greater effect on their business than many had appreciated,” said Christopher Rossbach, chief investment officer at J. Stern & Co.
 GDPR gave users more elaborate notices about how their data was being collected and used and required explicit approvals.